OtherDevOpsGene/intro-to-terraform-and-ansible/lesson-02/README.md

 }
 ```

-Even without make other changes, this will change the state.
+Even without making other changes, this will change the state.
+Notice that no
+resources were changed, though.

 ```console
 $ terraform apply